 - On the Overview tab, click Edit next to the property you want to edit (for example, the description or tags), make your changes, and click Save to save your changes.
 You can edit the group name, summary, description, thumbnail, and tags.

 - On the Settings tab, modify the group settings (for example, who can view the group, who can join the group, or who can contribute content).
-When finished, click Save on the Settings tab.
+When you're finished, click Save on the Settings tab.

 Your ability to edit some settings depends on your privileges and group role.
 With existing groups, you cannot change the What items in the group can its members update? setting.
 You can only specify the update option on new groups.
 If you want to change this setting, you must delete the group and create a new one with the option you want.